 We regularly review our assumptions and periodically test PVFP for recoverability in a manner similar to our treatment of DAC.
-As of December 31, 2016, we believe all of our businesses have sufficient future income where the related PVFP is recoverable based on our best estimate assumptions.
+As of December 31, 2017 and 2016, we believe all of our businesses had sufficient future income, therefore, the related PVFP was recoverable based on our current best estimate of assumptions.